anomalylabs/url_link_type-extension/README.md

-# URL Link Type
+# URL Link Type Extension

-A URL link type.
+A URL link type for the Navigation module.